Arts Council announces £110,000 for arts projects benefitting older people across Northern Ireland

-Lorraine Calderwood, Community Development Officer at the Arts Council of Northern Ireland, explained how the Arts and Older People’s Programme is making a difference to the lives of older people across the region:
+Each week, National Lottery players raise £30 million for good causes across the UK.
+Lorraine Calderwood, Community Development Officer at the Arts Council of Northern Ireland, explained how National Lottery funding and the Arts and Older People’s Programme is making a difference to the lives of older people across the region:

 "Research has proven that taking part in arts activities can raise self-esteem, confidence and motivation, as well as aid in relieving stress, worries and also pain.
 The Arts and Older People’s Programme is committed to providing meaningful opportunities for our older people to take part in arts activities, enriching their lives for the better.
 The arts have a vital role to play in helping older people find their voice and express the issues which can often affect them on a day-to-day basis, thus promoting positive physical and mental health.
-The Arts Council is hugely proud to have supported 196 projects since the programme began and we’re delighted today to announce that a further 12 arts organisations will be supported to deliver projects with funding of £110,000.”
+Thanks to National Lottery players, Baring Foundation and the Public Health Agency, we are hugely proud to have supported 196 projects since the programme began and we’re delighted today to announce that a further 12 arts organisations will be supported to deliver projects with funding of £110,000.”

 In this exceptional year of pandemic, the Arts Council’s application process was limited to a number of previous recipients with experience in delivering online or socially distanced arts projects to older vulnerable people living with dementia.
 Among the successful applicants offered Arts and Older People Programme funding are